Class B share: History

-Warren Buffett, the CEO of Berkshire Hathaway, said at the 1996 annual meeting that the intended purpose of Class B shares was made to match the demand for those shares, and was aimed to prevent false inducements.
+Warren Buffett, the CEO of Berkshire Hathaway, said at the 1996 annual meeting that the intended purpose of Class B shares was to match the demand for those shares and prevent false inducements.
 Additionally, unequal voting shares are created so that owners of the company do not have to give up control, but can still tap into the public equity market for financing.
-Furthermore, the price of the new Class B shares attracted many small investors, whilst making Berkshire accessible to the people with modest amounts of capital.
-Additionally, his intention was to market Class B shares as a type of long-term investment to prevent prices from fluctuating from supply concerns.
-Mr Buffett also refused to a stock split and claimed that the high price of Class A shares created an intentional barrier to entry.
-He added that the company wishes to attract investment-oriented shareholders with long-term horizons.
+The price of the new Class B shares attracted many small investors, whilst making Berkshire accessible to the people with modest amounts of capital.
+Buffett's intention was to market Class B shares as a type of long-term investment to prevent prices from fluctuating from supply concerns.
+Since issuing the class B shares, Berkshire has refused to a Class A stock split, claiming that the high price of Class A shares creates an intentional barrier to entry, and that the company wishes to attract investment-oriented shareholders with long-term horizons.

-Ever since, many companies, such as Meta, Groupon, and Alibaba, have incorporated the dual-class stock structure to ensure owners have control over their company while still being able to reach out to many more potential investors at more attractive share prices.
+Ever since, many companies, such as Meta, Groupon, and Alibaba, have incorporated the dual-class stock structure to ensure owners have control over their company, while reaching out to more potential investors at more attractive share prices.

-Valuation Metrics of Class B Shares

-There are a few things to take into account before analysts value the Class B shares of a company.
-Valuation of the shares must account for all of its economic rights.
-These rights include: liquidations preference, dividend rights, conversion rights, redemption rights, participation rights as well as anti-dilution rights.

-Like other shares, the intrinsic value of a Class B share helps investors decide if they want to buy a stock.
-Intrinsic value refers to the fundamental and objective value in the asset.
-This value is different from the market value of a Class B share, if the market price is below the intrinsic value, it may be a good buy.
-Otherwise, it may be a good sale.

-Before investing in Class B shares, investors may value the shares using different metrics to find out which stocks the market has undervalued.
-Financial ratios are used to analyse a company’s fundamentals.
-Here are some popular financial metrics used by investors to determine the value of a stock.

-Price-to-Earnings Ratio (P/E Ratio)

-This is the most common way to value a stock.
-It is represented by the stock price divided by the company’s most recent earnings per share (EPS).
-The lower the P/E ratio, the more attractive the amount of value for the share.

-This is because a high P/E ratio indicates that a stock’s price is expensive whereas a low P/E ratio indicates that the stock price is cheaper compared to its earnings.
-This ratio is important as it helps determine whether a stock is overvalued or |undervalued.